spadgos/sublime-jsdocs/README.md

 - **v2.0.0**
   - PHP support added!
   - (Almost) complete rewrite to allow for any new languages to be added easily
+    - Please send feature requests or pull requests for new languages you'd like to add
 - **v1.3.0**, *5 November 2011*
   - Improvements to handling of single-line comments
   - Functions beginning with `is` or `has` are assumed to return Booleans